What’s a Peak Flow Meter?

 - the severity of your child’s asthma

-- how well he or she is responding to medications during an attack
+- how well he or she is responding to asthma medicines during a flare-up

 - whether the asthma is getting worse